-As preparation for creating an “Organisms Democracy Baltic Sea” Club Real is organising a series of online conversations about the Baltic Sea and its human and non-human water and coastal inhabitants.
-This process takes places in 2021.
-People from different Baltic coastal states who live and work by the sea and representatives of non human marine life are entering into a dialogue with each other via online talks.
+As preparation for creating an “Organisms Democracy Baltic Sea” Club Real has organised a series of online conversations about the Baltic Sea and its human and non-human water and coastal inhabitants.
+This process took place in 2021.
+People from different Baltic coastal states who live and work by the sea and representatives of non human marine life have entered into a dialogue with each other via online talks.
+The marine biologist Jan Marcin Węsławski had an interesting encounter with the mitten crab.
+Club Real is now looking for funding opportunities to start introducing the notion of perceiving the Baltic Sea as sovereign entity governed by its inhabitants and users.

 Clupea harengus -Hering Source: wikimedia, Gervais et Boulard 1877